 About IFS Therapy

-When parts of you pull in different directions, change can feel out of reach.
+When parts of you pull in different directions, change can feel hard.

 What if these weren't problems to fix, but parts of you trying to help you in some way?